Cerebral Palsy Medications

 In addition to medications, your child should maintain a healthy diet.
 Eating unhealthy can counteract some of the positive effects of therapy.

-Medications Should Be Used in Combination With Physical Therapy
+Medications Used in Combination with Physical Therapy

 Your child's doctor may prescribe medications in response to certain symptoms or to help improve your child's overall daily experience.
 It is just one of the many steps that will be taken to improve your child's health.